aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/_index.md

 Configure your SMTP client (see **smtp server configuration**) and send the message, or simply save the .ics file locally.

 > **Pro tip:** Re‑use the same `SmtpClient` instance for bulk appointment sends to improve performance.

+## Common Use Cases for Calendar Appointments
+- **Meeting invitations** sent from a custom CRM system.
+- **Automated reminders** for subscription renewals or service appointments.
+- **Synchronizing events** between a proprietary scheduler and Outlook/Exchange.
+- **Generating printable itineraries** by converting the appointment to PDF.

+## Tips and Best Practices
+- Always set the `METHOD:REQUEST` header when you intend the iCalendar to be treated as an invitation.
+- Use UTC times for start/end dates to avoid timezone confusion across recipients.
+- When sending to large audiences, batch the SMTP sends and respect rate limits.
+- Validate attendee email addresses using Aspose.Email’s built‑in validator before adding them to the appointment.
+- Store the generated .ics files in a version‑controlled folder if you need audit trails.

 ## Additional Topics You’ll Find in These Tutorials